Three ways Moscow Mule recipes to kick of your summer! Learn how to make this easy, snappy cocktail with blueberries, watermelon, and peaches!

 - Optional: ½ teaspoon grated fresh ginger (If you like the extra ginger kick along with the ginger beer!)

-- Make your shrub a couple days ahead of time: Place all ingredients for the shrub in a blender and blend until fully liquefied.
+- Make your shrub a couple of days ahead of time: Place all ingredients for the shrub in a blender and blend until fully liquefied.
 Add contents to a glass jar and allow to rest in the fridge for 1-2 days so that the vinegar flavor mellows a bit.
 Strain into a new glass jar for storage for up to 4 months.

 - Combine vodka and blueberry shrub in a cocktail shaker.